logo2

 He further explained how the demand for the medicine outgrew his ability to supply it (4).
 He imparted his formula and experience of nearly 50 years to a company of gentlemen who would manufacture the medicine for the benefit of the general public (4).

-The COR-AGO company was incorporated on 18 Jul 1903 by Father Edward P. Bordas, a Catholic priest; Joseph Bosch, a brewer; Dr. George W. Orr, a physician; John E. Jones, a bank cashier; Norbert Sarazin, a real estate man; and John H. Wilson, editor and owner of the Torch Lake Times (1,3).
+The Cor-Ago company was organized on 18 Jul 1903 by E. P. Bordas, Joseph Bosch, Geo.
+W. Orr, John E. Jones, N. Sarazin, and J. H. Wilson (3).
 The capital was $100,000 divided into 10,000 shares at $10 a share (2).
-Patents were secured in England and Canada and the trademark was registered for the U.S. (2).
+Patents were secured in England and Canada and a trademark was registered for the U.S. (2).

 COR-AGO building<br>Courtesy of Houghton County Historical Society

-COR-AGO building
+Cor-Ago building

 We desire it to be particularly understood that COR-AGO is not a "cure-all," that is, that it does not cure every ailment that flesh is heir to, from consumption to toothache.
 We do claim, however, that it is an alterative, having a special action on the liver, bowels, heart and kidneys, the equal of which has never before been placed in the hands of the public.
 An alterative is a remedy which, by its action on the purifying organs of the body, removes the products of decomposing waste, which are the cause of the great majority of diseases.
 In addition to its tonic alterative properties COR-AGO has a peculiar action on the heart.